THIRTY-TWO months old + ONE month

 On October 5th, we welcomed our little lady of the sea; Marion Maine.

 She is healthy and beautiful and exactly who I gently imagined bringing into this world throughout the entire pregnancy.
 For all that time, I hoped my girl was making her way to me–and she was.

 Chris got our hospital bags and pillows and the down comforter I insisted on bringing, packed into the car.
-He dusted off the finishing small details, like showing Nana how to work the T.V. remote and reading through the lenghty “Everett directions” I wrote out, making sure she knew his routine.
+He dusted off the finishing small details, like showing Nana how to work the TV remote and reading through the lengthy “Everett directions” I wrote, making sure she knew his routine.
 This was all Chris’ way of carrying some of my nerves, and I appreciated that we were a team, even though it was me who had the job of physically delivering a baby in the next coming hours.

 In the car, I stayed quiet.
 Chris had NPR on and I listened to one of my meditation tapes through silencing earphones.
-A few minutes into it, Esther Hicks (the woman I’ve written to you about, many times before) said this:
+A few minutes into it, Esther Hicks said this:

 You can’t overcome hardship or stand stubbornly within it.
 You’ve got to reach the place where you accept it’s easy…and then it will be easy.
 And when people ask, “How was it easy?”
 You say:

 I made it a struggle a lot longer than I needed to.
 It was easy because the energy was already there and the momentum had been gathered and things were already aligned.
 I just had to do one piece: I just had to relax a little and trust a little and try a little less hard.
 I just had to stop justifying and rationalizing and defending.
 I had to feel worthy without the needs for justification.

 And hearing that little part (which may not make sense without hearing the entire segment), felt as if her words were coming through my ears and into my heart, preparing me for what was ahead.